 I had been listening with few interruptions.
 “But father,” I said, “How does this help me with the issues I have back at the Kafue!”

 “The Lord works in mysterious ways.” he said, ” I suspect that curse I tried for so long to eradicate, for you it could be a blessing.
-Moses will be good for your cause, because even the nganga’s, those powerful witch -doctors, they will be scared of him.
+If we can find him, Moses will be good for your cause, because even the nganga’s, those powerful witch -doctors, they will be scared of him.

 The ways of the bush are as mysterious as the Lord’s. .
 He may not realize it, but somehow the nganga’s will know that he is the son of a ‘white witch’…

 That is powerful Muti.”